state-management/state-machine-react/articles/login-use-case/LoginUsecase.md

 ### LoginPage.tsx
 ![Annotated LoginPage Code](LoginCode.png)
 <details>
-<summary>Expand to see the above code as plain text and to copy</summary>
+<summary style="color: royalblue; text-decoration: underline;">Expand to see the above code as plain text and to copy</summary>

 ```typescript
 import React, { useState } from "react";